albertotonda/experiments-cosine-similarity/README.md

 ## Approach
 Several approaches to go from semantic space to behavior space have been tested for evolutionary ensemble machine learning techniques, and so far the most successful was kernel-principal component analysis (kPCA) with Cosine Similarity as the kernel.
 This series of experiments is to test whether the cosine-similarity-kPCA behavior space can also be useful to analyze the behavior of other state-of-the-art ensemble algorithms, such as catboost, lightgbm, xgboost, and the more classical Random Forest.

+## Open questions

+### Clearing the trees
+Question: What happens if we just pick the trees on the edges/vertices of the convex hull in behavior space?
+Does the performance of the ensemble go down?
+Answer: Yes, from preliminary experiments with Random Forest it looks like it does (from R2=0.56 to R2=0.51 on test).
+However, we go from 100 to 13 trees.

+### Boosting in behavior space
+Question: What happens if we apply Boosting, but instead of increasing the weights, we target a point in behavior space, using the inverse transformation to go back to semantic space?
+In other words, we are targeting a specific error value for each sample.
+The point to target could be the one on the other side of [0.0,0.0] in the behavior space.
+Still, it's a bit complicated because it does require to take into account the cumulated prediction of the trees created at every step.
+Answer: